limpingpinng/docs.hackerone.com/README.md

 ### Guidelines

 The documentation is divided into several sections with a different tone and purpose.
-If you plan to write more than a few sentences, you might find it helpful to get familiar with the [contributing guidelines](https://github.com/Hacker0x01/docs.hackerone.com/blob/master/contributing-guidelines.md) for the appropriate sections.
+If you plan to write more than a few sentences, you might find it helpful to get sure you have the latest main code

-### Create a branch

-1. `git checkout master` from any folder in your local `docs.hackerone.com` repository
-1. `git pull origin master` to ensure you have the latest main code
 1. `git checkout -b the-name-of-my-branch` (replacing `the-name-of-my-branch` with a suitable name) to create a branch

 ### Make the change